 During the late fall the sounds of lovely singing can be heard on campus as our Choir prepares for the Annual Lights on the Hill Christmas Celebration.
 Students learn the art and practice of performance and creating a meaningful sequenced program.
 This is an opportunity for students to share the meaning of Christmas with our community.

 The late winter brings about the return of the maple season, and JR students are ready to go!
 We have a full-scale Maple Business on campus, where students are involved in every aspect of the project, from tapping to selling.
 Each year students keep the wood firing roaring, as we shoot for our goal of 100 gallons of pure NH Maple Syrup, which creates commensurate revenue back into the school.

 The variety of projects offered at JRHS are a tool used to develop lifelong skills in students.
 As we move forward we are dedicated to designing and implementing new projects to meet the demands of a changing world.
-We often say the morning classical curriculum offers the students the “Academic Resume” and the afternoon PBL program offers them the “Life Resume”.
+We often say the morning traditional curriculum offers the students the “Academic Resume” and the afternoon PBL program offers them the “Life Resume”.